 - Wait in line some more.

 - Show the official your police report, forms, proof of your upcoming travel plans, and a passport-sized photo.

 - Read every sign made by the US Department of State while you wait even more.

 - Try not to lose this one either.

 After filing the paperwork and paying the fee, later that afternoon you will have a nice new emergency passport.
-Since most countries want passports to be valid for 6 months after entry, these passports aren’t good to travel on.
-However, in Europe, that rule is waived, so you can travel around a bit before you need to get a real, 10-year validity passport.
+Since most countries want passports to be valid for six months after entry, these passports aren’t good to travel on.
+However, in Europe, that rule is waived, so you can travel around a bit before you need to get a real, 10-year passport.